nkabbara/nkabbara.github.io/books/on-writing-well.md

 Your process of writing doesn't matter as long as it produces words.
 Even your subject matter doesn't matter.
 What matters is writing that shows your humanity to the reader: what drew you to the subject?
 What baggage are you bringing along?
 How did it change you?

-Simple writing to strip every sentence down to its simplest form.
-Here's how to achieve it
+Simple writing is stripping every sentence down to its simplest form.
+Here's how to achieve it:
-1. Strip all useless words.
+1. Remove all useless words.
 2. Shorten long words.
-3. Remove redundant adverbs.
+3. Remove redundant adverbs and adjectives.
 4. Convert passive construction to active construction.
 4. Disambiguate sentences that can be read in multiple ways.
 5. Unify pronouns in a sentence.